jimslee-nanfeng/xero_iso/README.md

 cd ~/xero_iso/ && abs Xero
 ```

+Follow the prompts and you good to go...

 I hope this helps..
 In case of other issues kindly find me on [**Discord**](https://discord.gg/Xg6T78ahtK)

 Happy building